Classification of critically fixed anti-Thurston maps

-Now assume that $f$ has a Thurston obstruction $\Gamma$.
-Since the Thurston matrix only depends on the homotopy classes of the curves in $S^2 \setminus P_f$, we may assume that the curves in $\Gamma$ are minimal.
-By Lemma~\ref{lem:obstruction-types}, we may further assume that $\Gamma$ is an irreducible obstruction, so that the associated matrix $A = A_{f,\Gamma}$ is irreducible.
-Just as in the statement of Thurston's theorem, we label the connected components of $f^{-1}(\gamma_k)$ which are homotopic to $\gamma_j$ in $S^2 \setminus P$ by $\gamma_{j,k,\alpha}$, and we let $d_{j,k,\alpha}$ be the degree of $f$ on $\gamma_{j,k,\alpha}$.
-From Lemma~\ref{lem:complexity}, we get that
+In order to prove the converse implication, suppose that $(f,Q)$ has an obstruction $\Gamma=(\gamma_1,\dots,\gamma_m)$.
+Since the Thurston matrix $A = A_{f,Q,\Gamma}=(a_{jk})_{j,k=1}^m$ depends only on the homotopy classes of curves $\gamma_k\in\Gamma$ in $S^2 \setminus Q$, we may assume that the curves in $\Gamma$ are minimal with respect to the graph $T$.
+By Lemma~\ref{lem:obstruction-types}, we may further assume that $\Gamma$ is an irreducible obstruction, so that the associated matrix $A$ is irreducible.
+Let $D_A$ be the \emph{digraph associated with $A$}, that is, $D_A$ is a directed graph with the vertex set $\Gamma$ and a directed edge from vertex $\gamma_j$ to vertex $\gamma_k$ precisely when $a_{jk}\neq 0$ (i.e., when $f^{-1}(\gamma_k)$ has a component homotopic to $\gamma_j$).
+Since $A$ is irreducible, this digraph is \emph{strongly connected}, meaning that there is a path in each direction between every pair of vertices of $D_A$ (see, for instance, \cite{brualdiCombinatorialMatrixTheory1991}).